Six Years and Counting

 Having rebuilt his life after a painful divorce, Peter was on top of the world.
 Recently remarried, a thriving career, living in a beautiful mountain resort - life was looking up again.
-Suddenly an aggressive case of leukemia turned his world upside down.
-His only hope for survival was a bone marrow transplant, and at his age the outlook wasn’t good… In this gripping chronicle, Peter Gordon describes the initial shock, the ensuing scramble, the anxious wait for a matching donor, the long hospitalization for the transplant itself, and the surprisingly difficult road afterward.
+Suddenly an aggressive case of leukemia seized his body and turned his world upside down.
+His only hope for survival was a bone marrow transplant, and at his age the outlook wasn’t good… In this gripping chronicle, Peter Gordon takes you through the initial shock and upheaval, the agonizing wait for a matching donor, the brutal transplant process itself, and the surprisingly difficult road afterward.
 And that’s just part of the story.
 His wife suffers a debilitating injury, tossing the couple into intertwined roles of patient and caregiver.
-For several years they struggle together through one challenge after another.
-Peter’s story provides a riveting, “in the moment” view of a regular guy and his wife grappling with cancer and its many offshoots.
+For several years, they struggle together through one challenge after another… Peter’s story provides a riveting, “in the moment” view of a regular guy and his wife grappling with cancer and its many offshoots.
 He shares razor-sharp observations, moments of deep introspection, and the wide emotional swings of their journey: from stressful and gut-wrenching, to humorous, heartwarming, and poignant.
 Six Years and Counting is a real-world healthcare saga for our times, offering insightful lessons for cancer patients, caregivers, and medical professionals.
 It’s also a touching story about relationships, family, and self-discovery – and ultimately an inspiring tale of resilience and love.

 Format: 6 x 9 Black & White Paperback, 268 pages

 Genre: BIOGRAPHY & AUTOBIOGRAPHY / Medical (incl.
 Patients)